Please Patronize our Advertisers

 Access to pasture and the origin of dairy livestock

 The proposed rule clarifying the access to pasture is slowly winding its way through the USDA, the rumor is that its at the Office of the Chief Economist, USDA for their assessment on the economic impact of the rule.
-The passage of both rules, origin of livestock and access to pasture, has had another curve ball thrown at it with the memo from the administration restricting which rules can be finalized before the end of the year, “Except in extraordinary circumstances, regulations to be finalized in this Administration should be proposed no later than June 1, 2008, and final regulations should be issued no later than November 1, 2008,” (see memo attached).
+The passage of both rules, origin of livestock and access to pasture, has had another curve ball thrown at it with the memo from the administration restricting which rules can be finalized before the end of the year, “Except in extraordinary circumstances, regulations to be finalized in this Administration should be proposed no later than June 1, 2008, and final regulations should be issued no later than November 1, 2008,” (see memo at bottom of page as PDF).
 NODPA is working with the National Organic Coalition and WhiteWave Foods to ensure that the rules move quickly to the Executive Office of the OMB and are not subject to the restrictions of the “Bolton Memo,” or any other of the rumors that flow out of the USDA, for example the issuance of a guidance document instead of a rule.
 With the whole industry, all consumers, certifiers and environmental advocacy groups behind the need for a rule, it should be simple…………?

 Farm Bill update

 The House and Senate overrode the veto of the President of the version containing a typographical omission of Title 3 that covered 14 other Titles and then considered what to do about Title 3 (that contains trade programs.)
 The House decided to take up and pass a new comprehensive version (all 15 Titles) of the Conference Report (CR cannot be amended on the floor and is subject to an up or down vote.)
 They also passed a stand alone version of Title 3 as a separate bill.